Résumé

 Principal Architect, Web Division (9/2012–4/2017)

-Devised and led Akamai’s standards participation strategy, primarily in the IETF and W3C.
-Served as an in-house expert on HTTP and the Web.
-Helped to grow Akamai’s IETF participation from one regular attendee to over ten.
+Led the HTTP Working Group in shipping HTTP/2.
+Additionally, responsible for defining and leading Akamai’s standards participation strategy, primarily in the IETF and W3C.
+Served as an in-house expert on HTTP and the Web and helped to grow Akamai’s IETF participation from one regular attendee to over ten.

 Rackspace